 All actually existing symbolic environments have vocabularies that are temporary and partial.
 Essential distinctions may be missing.
 For example, a language in totalitarian countries does not usually distinguish (and do not have to distinguish) between "state" and "society."
 Everything is the state, every organization, and every piece of property.
-Of course, a population in such a society would have a handicap in understanding a book on a many-splendored society with many more societal realms than the body politic.
-Such handicaps may happen also in nontotalitarian societies.
+Of course, a population in such a society would have a handicap in understanding a book on a many-splendored society with many more societal realms - science, economy, art, religion and morality - than the body politic and its administrative, military, and legal contexts.
+Such handicaps may happen also in non-totalitarian societies.

-I am sad to say about my own country, Sweden, that after 75 years of Social Democratic dominance in the twentieth century, the everyday and official Swedish language did no longer distinguish between "state" and "society."
-The Swedes called both "samhället," i.e. society.
-In the latter half of the twentieth century, in both public and private contexts, the state in the sense of "samhälle" was all-pervasive in Swedish speech and writing.
-In other words, the Swedes of the second half of the twentieth century got a socialist bias built right into their mother tongue.
+I am sad to say about my own country, Sweden, that after 75 years of Social Democratic dominance in the twentieth century, the everyday, as well as the official Swedish language no longer distinguishes between "state" and "society."
+The Swedes call both "samhället," i.e.

+society.
+In the latter half of the twentieth century, in both public and private contexts, the state in the sense of "samhälle" was all pervasive in Swedish speech and writing.
+In this way, the Swedes of the second half of the twentieth century accepted a socialist bias built into their mother tongue.
+What more and what is even shoddier from our point of view, a people whose language does not differentiate between the state and the rest of society can never create a many-splendored society.